Harshavignyan/FootBall/README.md

+---

 # Football Live Scoreboard

 This repository contains an application for a **Football Live Scoreboard** using WebSocket technology, implemented with the help of the **socket.io** library.

 ## Overview

 The application allows users to operate and view live football scores in real-time.
-It features three main interfaces:
+It features several key interfaces:
 - **Match Pre-Data Interface**: For setting up countries before the match starts.
 - **Match Operator Interface**: For managing and updating the live scores along with flags.
 - **Customer Interface**: For viewers to see the live scores along with flags.
+- **User Authentication**: Allows admins and users to sign up, log in, and manage sessions.
+- **Theme Toggle**: Switch between light and dark modes using a toggle button, powered by Context API and Bootstrap styles.

 ## Features